rkalnins/nix-config/README.md

 ## Roadmap

-- Package these instructins into some kinda of deploy script
+- Package these instructins into some kind of deploy script

 ## Acknowledgements